facebook/react-native-website/website/blog/2023-01-27-71rc1-android-outage-postmortem.md

 On the testing side, releasing versions down to `0.63.x` proved to be challenging due to the lack of automation and testing we now have in place for stable releases.
 We recognize the importance of our release and testing infrastructure and we’re going to invest further in it in the future.

-Specifically, we’re now incorporating 3rd party library testing as part of the [release of react native](https://github.com/reactwg/react-native-releases/discussions/41).
+Specifically, we are now encouraging and supporting 3rd party library testing as part of the [release of react native](https://github.com/reactwg/react-native-releases/discussions/41).
 We’re also adding some new channels and roles in the [Core Contributors Discord Server](https://github.com/facebook/react-native/blob/main/ECOSYSTEM.md#core-contributors).

 On top of this, we started a closer collaboration with Callstack, the maintainers of [create-react-native-library](https://github.com/callstack/react-native-builder-bob/tree/main/packages/create-react-native-library), to improve the library template and make sure it follows all the necessary best practices to integrate with React Native projects.
-The newer version of create-react-native-library is now fully compatible with 0.71 projects while still offering backward compatibility.
+The newer version of `create-react-native-library` is now fully compatible with 0.71 projects while still offering backward compatibility.

 # Conclusions